bpfverif/agni/README.md

 instruction is handled in its own function within the `FunctionEncoder.cpp` class, but additional functions can be added to handle a wider range of LLVM instructions.
-More details about the extension of the tooling are presented in §5 of the paper.
+More details about the tool are presented in §5 of the paper.

 Once we obtain the semantics of the C code in first order, we can move on to verify the correctness of the other